GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-23-pipeline_study.markdown

 <script src="https://gist.github.com/GiuseppeMagazzu/c68d998feb448fbca6f1026e27befdfc.js"></script>

 One for-loop more, if compared with our previous example.
-And we are just optimizing two hyperparameters of one model!
+And we are just optimizing two hyperparameters for one model!
 Let's see how `Pipeline` can save us code (and time!) in a real situation.

 ## Example 6
 In general, we have to optimize multiple models, and compare their performance.
 Not only this, we have to optimize the pre-processing in the pipeline, choosing what steps to perform.
 Here is an example that shows exactly this.

 <script src="https://gist.github.com/GiuseppeMagazzu/e03169ccba33f876fa2e7c43c82fed0e.js"></script>

 To simulate this, we really need to write a lot of code.
-Please not how the execution time is very similar, meaning that `Pipeline` is well optimized (as its internal mechanism is not exactly a "for-loop").
+Please note how the execution time is very similar, meaning that `Pipeline` is well optimized (as its internal mechanism is not exactly a "for-loop").

 <script src="https://gist.github.com/GiuseppeMagazzu/1e17e3a640037af317996468c328e0aa.js"></script>